JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_services.md

 ## Retrieving a Service

+Do not acquire service instances eagerly or store them in fields, but obtain them in the place(s) where they will be used.

 Getting service doesn't need a read action and can be performed from any thread.
 If a service is requested from several threads, it will be initialized in the first thread, and other threads will be blocked until the service is fully initialized.